mi01/vaccine-booker-berlin/README.md

 python3 booker.py <email> [password]
 ```

 By default AstraZeneca vaccine is excluded.
 You can include it with `--astrazeneca` or `-az`.
-You can also restrict the search period, by defining the start date with `--start-date <yyyy-mm-dd>` (default value is the current date) and the amount of days after the start date with `--period-length <DAYS>` (by default 14 days).
+You can also restrict the search period, by defining the start date with `--start-date <yyyy-mm-dd>` (default value is the current date) and the amount of days after the start date with `--period-length <days>` (by default 14 days).